 Cancer Research UK is the world’s leading independent charity dedicated to cancer research.
 They recently used Giving Checkout’s QR code tool for their fundraising activity with Tesco during their corporate partnership campaign weekend.

 In a recent webinar, Sam Doolan from Cancer Research UK said that the campaign saw a very high Gift Aid opt in rate.
 Through the data gathered, they learned that donations made via the QR codes in store had a 25% higher than average donation value compared to those made through contactless devices, and that 33% of donations were through Google and Apple Pay.

 You can hear more about this partnership by listening to our recent webinar with Cancer Research UK.

 Feeling inspired?
 Book a Giving Checkout demo

-If you have any questions or want to find out more about Giving Checkout set up a virtual meeting with our Giving Checkout Guru, Jordyn Baillie.
+If you have any questions or want to find out more about Giving Checkout set up a virtual meeting with one of our Giving Checkout Gurus, Jordyn or Oliver.